rashomon-gh/clipshare/README.md

 }
 ```

-### Important Security Note
+> [!NOTE]

-Your iOS Shortcut needs to include the same authentication token that you set on your server.
+> Your iOS Shortcut needs to include the same authentication token that you set on your server.
 Make sure to replace `your_generated_token` with the actual token you generated using `clip_token_gen`.

 ## 🔌 API Documentation